spsforks/SCons-scons-wiki/DownloadUnpack.md

 ## Conclusion

-In the example the working process is shown.
+In this example the working process is shown.
 The example builds [LUA](https://www.lua.org/) by downloading the source package, extracting and building.
 LUA has got a Makefile in the source directory, but on MSVC or MinGW the build file must be created manually.
 With this solution the library can be build with SCons only.

 ```python